virt-s1/rhel-edge/README.md

 You can set these environment variables to run test

-    TEST_OS            The OS to run the tests in.
-Currently supported values:
-                           "rhel-8-6"
-                           "rhel-8-7"
-                           "rhel-9-0"
-                           "rhel-9-1"
-                           "centos-stream-8"
-                           "centos-stream-9"
-                           "fedora-36" (For ostree.sh only)
-                           "fedora-37" (For ostree.sh only)
-    ARCH               The arch to build image and run test on.
-Currently supported values:
-                           "x86_64"
     QUAY_USERNAME      quay.io username
                            Used to test pushing Edge OCI-archive image to quay.io QUAY_PASSWORD      quay.io password